ARRL Radiogram: Time filed

 OPTIONAL.
 "TIME FILED" is used only when filing time has some importance relative to the precedence, handling instructions, or meaning in the text.
 TIME FILED is the time when the message is created by the station of origin.
 The time figures are in the 24-hour format followed by the letter "Z" to denote UTC time, or local time, as in "0215Z" or "2215EDT".
-It is acceptable to specify local time as "L", as in 2215L.
+Because NTS is an international system covering many time zones, UTC is the preferred time format, although it is acceptable to specify local time as "L", as in 2215L for messages intended to remain within a state or local area.

 UTC (Z) date and time is customary on ARRL messages (an unmarked time is assumed to be UTC).
 To avoid ambiguity, mark the time with a Z, time zone designator, or L.

 Time and date must agree, that is be related to the same time zone.

 The TIME FILED is normally omitted on routine traffic having no special time concerns.
 If used, the filing time must stay with the message to the point of delivery.